 During dinner, I am usually seated in the reception room blended in among the guest table so I can be sure I am ready when needed.
 I prefer to eat when the couple eats, so I am ready to go when the toasts or dances start.
 Once the first dances have taken place, I take to the dance floor to grab some great shots of your guests kicking the party off!
 I am typically dismissed an hour after the dance floor has opened.

 I aim for quality over quantity.
 Each wedding receives the best photos of the day.
 The number of photos will depend on hours of coverage and events of the day.
 The images I take will differ depending on the lighting situation of your wedding day but your images will be consistent in color and vibe.
 You’ll receive a combination of color and black & white images uploaded into an online gallery.

-After our initial consult, if you think we're a good fit and you are ready to book, I’ll send over a contract via email.
+After our initial consultation, if you think I'm a good fit and you are ready to book, I’ll send over a proposal/contract via email.
 Once you've signed and sent back the contract, all that's left is to pay a retainer fee of $200.
 This is deducted from the overall collection price.

 The non-refundable retainer must be paid at the time of booking and your contract must be signed in order to secure and book your wedding date.
 The remaining balance is due 7 days prior to your wedding.

-Preferred methods of payment are cash, personal check, or Venmo.
+Preferred methods of payment are credit, cash, personal check, or Venmo.